harshaislive/beforest_experiences/docs/pages_list.md

 ## Note
 Each location page (`/coorg`, `/hyderabad`) includes:
 - Location overview and features
-- Upcoming events specific to that location
+- Upcoming experiences specific to that location
 - Image galleries
 - Testimonials